bjsi/ai-popper/README.md

 ## Requirements

+- You must create a `.env` file in the project root directory with an `OPENAI_API_KEY` variable.

+## How to Run

+You can run this program using a chat UI similar to the ChatGPT UI, or you can use the command line interface.

+### UI

+- `yarn server` to start the server.
+- `yarn client` to start the frontend.

+### CLI

+- `yarn chat` to start a new chat session.
+- `yarn search` to start a text embedding search session (useful for debugging).
+- `yarn update` to download transcripts for the latest videos in the tracked resources file (see `sources.json`).
   - You must install `yt-dlp` to download transcripts for new videos.
-- You must create a `.env` file in the project root with an `OPENAI_API_KEY` variable.

-## How to Run

-- `yarn run chat` to start a new chat session.

-You probably don't need to run these, I'll keep them up to date and push here!

-- `yarn run update` to download transcripts for the latest videos in the tracked channels (see `sources.json`).
-- `yarn run embed` to create embeddings from the latest transcripts.
+- `yarn embed` to create embeddings from the latest transcripts.